endlessm/eos-image-builder/README.md

   * Architecture settings - `config/arch/$arch.ini`
   * Platform settings - `config/platform/$platform.ini`
   * Personality settings - `config/personality/$personality.ini`

+The image builder will then search for combinations of the build attributes.
+For instance, a product and personality combination would be read from `config/product-personality/$product-$personality.ini`.
+The order and format of these files follows the order of the attributes shown above.
+For instance, a branch and arch combination will always be specified in the form `branch-arch` rather than `arch-branch`.
+Likewise, this combination will come before a branch and platform combination.

+Finally, the image builder supports host and checkout specific configuration with the following files read in this order:

   * System config settings - `/etc/eos-image-builder/config.ini`
   * Local build settings - `config/local.ini`